n1gp/pihpsdr/README.md

 This gave me BCM GPIOs 2 & 3

-Added ported the iambic keyer FPGA code Phil Harman VK6PH did in the Verilog file iambic.v over to C and used nanosleep as a timing mechanism.
+Ported the iambic keyer FPGA code Phil Harman VK6PH did in the Verilog file iambic.v over to C and used nanosleep as a timing mechanism.